 According to Mayor Mayer Mizrachi, the use of Bitcoin should be permitted by Panama City for expedited vessel transit through the Panama Canal.

-While speaking at a panel during Bitcoin 2025 in Las Vegas, Mayor Mayer Mizrachi proposed that cargo ships making payments in Bitcoin could be granted priority access through the Panama Canal.
+During a panel at Bitcoin 2025 in Las Vegas, Mayor Mayer Mizrachi proposed granting priority access through the Panama Canal to cargo ships that make payments in Bitcoin.

 “We have a canal — what if a perk is offered for making payments in Bitcoin, allowing your ship to transit faster?”
 Mizrachi suggested.